 There are about five domestic manufacturers who produce milk powder.
 “Wakodo” is a domestic milk powder producer that is new to the market.
 “Morinaga” and “ Meg Snow” are dairy makers.
 “Meiji” and “Glico”, popular for sweets, have also entered the market.

 There are different types of milk powder that is produced based on taste and nutrients.
 It is better to choose milk powder after thorough research.

-As stated in the beginning, in Japan, the Ministry of Health, Labor and Welfare is implementing the Food Hygiene Law for domestic manufacturing and the law on manufacturing related standards.
+As stated in the beginning, in Japan, the Ministry of Health, Labor, and Welfare are implementing the Food Hygiene Law for domestic manufacturing and the law on manufacturing-related standards.

 With milk powder, preparation is difficult on the go.
 Liquid milk does not have to be prepared and can be stored at normal temperature.
 It will be a great service for mothers with their burdens reduced.
 Expectations for liquid milk is on the rise, but this expectation has to be met with sales numbers for this to become the norm.